astahmer/pastable/packages/utils/README.md

 -   `getNextItem`: Returns next item from given index, handles looping
 -   `getNextIndex`: Returns next index from given index, handles looping
 -   `getPrevIndex`: Returns prev index from given index, handles looping
+-   `sortArrayOfObjectByPropFromArray`: Sort array of object by given prop using a reference order array, sort items not in reference order in lasts positions

 ### Asserts